Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

 Ohio State Performance Insights

-- The Buckeyes average 83.7 points per game (20th in college basketball) while allowing 59.5 per contest (99th in college basketball).
-They have a +242 scoring differential overall and outscore opponents by 24.2 points per game.
+- The Buckeyes' +242 scoring differential (outscoring opponents by 24.2 points per game) is a result of scoring 83.7 points per game (18th in college basketball) while allowing 59.5 per outing (100th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.